laptopwiki/laptopwiki.github.io/_drafts/something-something.md

 But these small differences in paper shouldn't give a big difference in performance, *right*.
 Wrong.

 We can verify a 51% increase in single core performance between the 7950X and 3950X and a 56% increase in multi core.
 Between the 7950X and 5950X we can observe a 25% increase in single core performance and 49% increase in multi core.
+Even the Threadripper is looking in range even with double the cores. *One can imagine how those will come up in Zen 4, oh boy oh boy*.
 For the 7600X, we observe it being almost on par with the 5800X, albeit still slower than an "equivalent" i5-12600K.
 This concludes that in the midrange of desktops, Intel may still be the way to go on multi core heavy applications.
 However, on single core performance the 7600X seems on par with a 12900K which is bonkers to me, and 26% faster than a 5600X. *Didn't it use to be the other way around?*

 This level of gains is explained very simply: IPC uplift and the frequency uplift already observed.
 It is really that straightforward.
 However, now AMD is following Intel's lead on power consumption, and also heat.
 But AMD is stating this is *normal* and *by design* so who are we to doubt that, *laughs in new PSU and expensive cooler*.

 The level of gains in terms of productivity and gaming are very impressive between generations and compared with new 12th Gen Intel CPUs, and I advise you all to check out the videos referenced for more detailed information.
 On top of CPU evolution, I'm very much looking forward to the improved sinergy that hopefully will come with new 7000 Radeon GPUs as well, as they should be better suited to squeeze as much gaming potential as possible from these processors.
+On top of that, one can also be looking forward to the 3D V-Cache based processors, which promise to up gaming performance even more.

 # But what about laptops?